Design Final Major Project (DM3103)

 The annotations I have created outline my design and technical decisions when it comes to my modelling and texturing.
 The fort path will be developed with the game engine, while the rest of the annotations will be a part of my modelling workflow.

-Figure 2.1: Roman forts in Britannia (HeritageDaily, 2018).
+Figure 1.1: Roman forts in Britannia (HeritageDaily, 2018).

 Secondary Assets 02 & 3 (Roman house and Stables)

 While developing the sketch for the stables, I realised that the model would be quite simple and lacked visual depth.
 I decided to implement significant changes that still included elements of the original design while introducing new creative decisions.
-I will explore this task further within the modelling development stage of the project.

 Figure 2.2